WoTTsecurity/wott-io/_posts/2019-07-18-edge-to-kubernetes.md

 In my [last blog post]({{site.url}}/blog/tutorials/2019/07/15/mtls-with-nginx), we covered how to configure Nginx to use Mutual TLS (mTLS).
 This illustrated how mTLS can both simplify the back-end, while also make it more secure.
 In this article, we will take this one step further and integrate this with [Kubernetes](https://kubernetes.io/).
 If you haven't read the last blog post, that would be a good place to start.

+Please note that this article assumes that you are familiar with Kubernetes and understands the fundamentals.

 ## Pre-requisites

 Before we dive into the actual configuration, we will assume that you have the following already configured: